corememltd/interop-eap-tls13/README.md

 From that directory, import `ca.{pem,der}` and `client.{{pem,key},p12}` onto your system; Windows users should make sure to import the CA into the 'Trusted Root Certificate Authorities' and not use the automatic option.
 Once done you should b able to validate the hostname CN against `Example Server Certificate`.

 ### TLS Configuration

-#### Using TLS Close Notify or Commitment Message

-The current (revision 14 at time of writing) EAP-TLSv1.3 draft uses [TLS Close Notify](https://tools.ietf.org/html/draft-ietf-emu-eap-tls13-14#section-2.1.4) to signal the end of the handshake whilst earlier drafts used a [Commitment Message](https://tools.ietf.org/html/draft-ietf-emu-eap-tls13-13#section-2.1.4).

-Though FreeRADIUS defaults to using TLS Close Notify this project configures the Commitment Message code path as the patches to [`hostap`/`wpa_supplicant`/`eapol_test`](https://w1.fi/) support only this.

-To toggle FreeRADIUS to use TLS Close Notify, edit `services/freeradius/mods-available/eap-test` to reflect in the `tls-config` section:

-    tls13_send_zero = no

-Now restart FreeRADIUS in the usual manner using:

-    systemctl restart freeradius

-**N.B.** remember by doing this `eapol_test` will no longer work

 #### Version